hdtodd/WeatherStation/doc/WS-WP-Install.md

 To remove WS from `/usr/local/bin` and stop, disable, and remove WeatherStation.service to prevent it from restarting upon a Pi reboot, use `sudo WeatherStation/src/make uninstall`.

+## Author
+H. David Todd, hdtodd@gmail.com, January, 2018

-# Appendix -- minicom setup
+## Appendix -- minicom setup

 If you use minicom to test `WP` on the Arduino from a host program, you'll need to set up the minicom configuration.
 You can type `minicom -s` and set parameters as below, or you can create/edit the file `/etc/minicom/minicom.dfl`,